JuroOravec/crawlee-one/docs/playbook-11-errors.md

 ### Error Dataset

-Crawlee One helps to manage this issue out of the box.
+CrawleeOne helps to manage this issue out of the box.
 Errors are tracked in a separate Dataset.
 When an error occurs, it's automatically recorded.
 This can help you in several ways:

 - The errors are persisted, so they can be re-visited later.
 - The errors can be pooled from multiple scrapers into a single Dataset.